 If you’re planning on attending on October 31st, get your tickets super early – it’s generally the first night to sell out!
-If you’re looking for discounts, you’ll find them for Annual Passholders early in the party season, but follow site you can save with Undercover Tourist as well and honestly, it’s the only third party seller we trust.
-Save $8 on Mickey’s Not So Scary Halloween Party ticket!
+If you’re looking for discounts, you’ll find them for Annual Passholders early in the party season, but you can save with Undercover Tourist as well and honestly, it’s the only third party seller we trust.
+Save up to $19 on Mickey’s Not So Scary Halloween Party tickets!

 Queue Up Early for Popular Characters